 Will a private plate affect my insurance?

 However, it is important to inform your insurance company if you decide to buy a private number plate because if not, your insurance may not be valid as they have your vehicle listed under a different registration.
 Additionally, you should request a letter of no interest from your insurance company.
 This means that if your vehicle is stolen along with your number plate, you can request to keep your private registration.
 Otherwise, if the registration number is of value, the insurance company may want to keep it as if they have paid out for the insurance, they are technically the new owners of the registration.
+And of course, if you haven’t availed a car insurance yet, you can swiftly calculate it with the utilization of online tools such as the one on this website.

 As long as you inform your insurer and request a letter of no interest, the company should not charge any more for having a private number plate.